 STEP 6: The final step is to configure the Row Count transformation.
-Double click on the SSIS Row Count Transformation will open small Row Count Window to select the User-defined Variable from the drop-down.
-Here we are choosing the already created variable (NumberOfRows).
+Double click on the SSIS Row Count Transformation will open a small Row Count Window to select the User-defined Variable from the drop-down.
+Here, we are choosing the already created variable (NumberOfRows).

 Or you can configure the SSIS Row Count Transformation with a more traditional approach.
-Right-click on the Row Count Transformation will open the context menu with multiple options.
-Here select the Show Advanced Editor option from it.
+Right-click on the Row Count Transformation, which will open the context menu with multiple options.
+Here, select the Show Advanced Editor option from it.

-STEP 7: Go to Control flow region and Drag and drop the Script Task from the toolbox to the Control Flow Region.
-Next, double-click on it to configure
+STEP 7: Go to the Control flow region and Drag and drop the Script Task from the toolbox to the Control Flow Region.
+Next, double-click on it to configure.

 STEP 8: Select the user-defined variable as a read-write variable

-STEP 9: Click ok and then click on Edit Script button to open class file
+STEP 9: Click ok and then click on the Edit Script button to open the class file

 Type the following lines of code in the Main method

 String Message = Dts.Variables["User::NumberOFRows"].Value.ToString(); MessageBox.Show(Message);

-NOTE: Here, I used the C# programming language code, and I am sorry for VB.Net people.
+NOTE: I used the C# programming language code here, and I am sorry for VB.Net people.
 I hope you can understand this code.

 Close the class file, and Let’s run the SSIS Row Count Transformation package.
-From the below screenshot, you can observe that it is displaying the Message Box with the Number of Rows information.
+From the screenshot below, you can observe that it is displaying the Message Box with the Number of Rows information.

-Let us see the data Flow region whether the SSIS Row Count transformation is giving the correct Result or not
+Let us see the data Flow region and whether the SSIS Row Count transformation is giving the correct Result or not.

-Remember, Until you click the ok button, Script task will be in running mode.
-Once you close the Message Box, then the Green Tick Mark will be shown
+Remember, Until you click the ok button, the Script task will be in running mode.
+Once you close the Message Box, then the Green Tick Mark will be shown.

 You can observe the message box displaying the number of rows passed through that transformation.

 NOTE: This SSIS Row Count transformation has one input and one output.
 It does not support an error output.